EleutherAI/info/README.md

 #### [GPT-Neo](https://github.com/EleutherAI/GPTNeo)

-GPT-Neo is the code name for a series of transformer-based language models loosely styled around the GPT architecture that we plan to train and open source.
-One of our goals is to replicate a GPT-3 sized model and open source it to the public, for free.
+GPT-Neo is the name of our codebase for transformer-based language models loosely styled around the GPT architecture.
+One of our goals is to use GPT-Neo to replicate a GPT-3 sized model and open source it to the public, for free.

 Along the way we will be running experiments with alternative architectures and attention types, releasing any intermediate models, and writing up any findings on our blog.